-Where investing on a long basis in equity and listed corporate bond issuers, the Sub-Fund's investment process counts 3 steps being based on a combination of non-financial and financial criteria.
-The sustainability indicator used in the context of the non-financial part of the process is the ESG scoring (i.e. an ESG score established internally by the Management Company and, where the proprietary ESG scoring is not available or the investee companies are domiciled outside of Europe, an ESG score from a single external data provider).
+For its equity pocket, and listed corporate bond issuers, the sustainability indicator used in the context of the non-financial part of the process is the ESG scoring (i.e. an ESG score established internally by the Management Company) and, where the proprietary ESG scoring is not available or the investee companies are domiciled outside of Europe, an ESG score from a single external data provider.